By Karen Charman

 lobbying efforts, strong government support, and a full public-relations

-blitz over the past decade, the once-reviled nuclear industry succeeded
+blitz over the past decade, the once-reviled nuclear industry

-at the Vogtle plant in Georgia, southeast of Augusta.
+be built at the Vogtle plant in Georgia, southeast of Augusta.

 Even so, the ongoing crisis following meltdowns in three of the

-six reactors at the Fukushima Daiichi nuclear complex in Japan nearly
+six reactors at the Fukushima Daiichi nuclear complex in Japan

-and safety of atomic reactors.
+reliability and safety of atomic reactors.

 In response, the nuclear industry and its supporters have employed